Imitation learning-based framework for learning 6-D linear compliant motions: INTRODUCTION

 Currently industrial robots are often confined inside mass production factories, where the environment can be precisely modelled and controlled and the production batch sizes are high.
 However, the use of robots is steadily rising and they are expected to take over households, construction yards and factories within the near future. \changetwo{There is tremendous potential for fast and efficiently automatization of tasks that are recurring frequently but in smaller batches than in car factories.}

 \fa{Motions that include contact with the environment} can be difficult for robots since pose \fa{(position and orientation)} errors in tasks with small clearance often lead to high contact forces. \change{Two examples of such motions with initial errors are shown in Fig.~\ref{fig:pos_ori_alignment} (position error in Fig.~\ref{fig:assembly} and orientation error in Fig.~\ref{fig:alignment}).} It is essential that the contact wrenches (force and torque) are managed when interacting with the environment; \change{without suitable compliant interaction, the linear motions depicted by the arrows in Fig.~\ref{fig:pos_ori_alignment} would not result in the alignments shown, but instead would cause jamming, wedging, or breakage of equipment or workpieces}.
 Humans, on the other hand, can effectively take advantage of contact forces and utilize the arising compliant motions to mitigate localization uncertainty. \changetwo{Impedance control is a convenient control approach for compliant motions that does not require switching between different control strategies \cite{hogan1987stable}}.
 It features a virtual spring with adjustable stiffness between \changetwo{the current and the desired pose}.
 Impedance control allows small deviations from the desired trajectory, while still applying a stiffness-dependent wrench along the desired trajectory.
 This ability makes impedance controller a natural choice for performing compliant motions.
-Even though there has been a recent success in developing a feasible trajectory planner for 3-D compliant motions \cite{guan2018efficient}, there is need for end-user friendly learning methods for impedance-controlled compliant motions.
+Even though there has been a recent success in developing a feasible trajectory planner for 3-D compliant motions \cite{guan2018efficient}, there is need for end-user friendly learning methods for impedance-controlled compliant motions. \changethree{Interested readers can consult a recent survey \cite{abudakka2020Variable} for different impedance controllers based on variability, control and learning perspectives.}